Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems

-In this experiment, we varied the agent's minimum speed $v_\text{min}$ in the variable-speed Dubins MT-TSP from 2 m/s to 5 m/s, leaving other instance parameters at their default values.
-When $v_\text{min} = 5$, $v_\text{min}$ equals $v_\text{max}$, and thus we have a fixed-speed Dubins MT-TSP.
+In this experiment, we varied $v_\text{min}$ in the Variable-Speed Dubins MT-TSP from 2 m/s to 5 m/s, with other instance parameters at their default values.
+When $v_\text{min} = 5$, $v_\text{min}$ equals $v_\text{max}$ and we have a fixed-speed Dubins MT-TSP.
 The results are in Fig. \ref{fig:problem_specific_auc} (b).
-As $v_\text{min}$ becomes larger, the median AUC becomes larger for all planners, since the instances become more constrained and have higher optimal costs.
-Counterintuitively, the minimum AUC drops when increasing $v_\text{min}$ from 4 to 5.
-The small minimum AUC for $v_\text{min} = 5$ is due to the initial tour generation taking a large time in two instances, since it exhausted its initial sample point graph without finding a tour and needed to add more sample points.
-This led to the cost vs. time curve beginning at a later time, but ending at the same fixed time budget as in other instances, thus having smaller AUC.
+As $v_\text{min}$ increases, the median AUC increases for all planners, since the instances become more constrained and have higher optimal costs.